EDITORS AND ASSESSMENT SERVICES

 - Proofreading.
 Checking for typos, spelling/punctuation errors, formatting mistakes, and other minor mechanical problems.

 Editing terminology is fluid.
 Some editors define the above terms differently, or use different terminology.
 Others simply provide “light”, “medium”, and “heavy” editing–light being on the order of copy editing, medium and heavy being some combination of line and content editing.
-It’s important, before hiring an editor, that you’re clear on exactly what services s/he provides.
+It’s important, before hiring an editor, that you’re clear on exactly what services they provide.

-Hiring an independent editor can be an expensive proposition.
+Hiring a freelance editor can be an expensive proposition.
 A thorough content edit from an experienced, credentialed editor can cost four or even five figures.
-Is this an expense you really need?
+Is this an expense you really need to incur?

 If you’re self-publishing, and are serious about building a readership, I think the answer is “yes.”
-As the self-publishing field matures, it’s becoming ever-more crowded and competitive, and if you want to stand out from the crowd and give good value to readers, it’s essential that you present a professional product.
+The self-publishing field is highly competitive, and if you want to stand out, not to mention give good value to readers, it’s essential that you present a professional product.
 Editing and copy editing are an important part of that.

-A qualified independent editor may also be a good investment if you’re not a professional writer but have written a nonfiction book on a subject in which you’re an expert, and want to submit it for traditional publication.
-If your concept is marketable, an editor may make the difference between publishable and not.
+A qualified freelance editor may also be a good investment if you’ve written a nonfiction book on a subject in which you’re an expert, but you aren’t a professional writer.
+Especially if you’re seeking traditional publication, an editor may make the difference between publishable and not.

 There’s more on the vital importance of self-editing at Writer Beware’s blog.

-When considering hiring an independent editor, keep your expectations realistic.
+When considering hiring a freelance editor, keep your expectations realistic.
 There are things even the best editor can’t do for you.

 Provide a magic fix.